Ethernet: Shared medium

 Ethernet was originally based on the idea of computers communicating over a shared coaxial cable acting as a broadcast transmission medium.
-The method used was similar to those used in radio systems, with the common cable providing the communication channel likened to the Luminiferous aether in 19th-century physics, and it was from this reference that the name "Ethernet" was derived.
+The method used was similar to those used in radio systems, with the common cable providing the communication channel likened to the Luminiferous aether in 19th-century physics, and it was from this reference that the name Ethernet was derived.

-Original Ethernet's shared coaxial cable (the shared medium) traversed a building or campus to every attached machine.
+The original Ethernet's shared coaxial cable (the shared medium) traversed a building or campus to connect every attached machine.
 A scheme known as carrier-sense multiple access with collision detection (CSMA/CD) governed the way the computers shared the channel.
 This scheme was simpler than competing Token Ring or Token Bus technologies.
 Computers are connected to an Attachment Unit Interface (AUI) transceiver, which is in turn connected to the cable (with thin Ethernet the transceiver is usually integrated into the network adapter).
 While a simple passive wire is highly reliable for small networks, it is not reliable for large extended networks, where damage to the wire in a single place, or a single bad connector, can make the whole Ethernet segment unusable.

-Through the first half of the 1980s, Ethernet's 10BASE5 implementation used a coaxial cable 0.375 in in diameter, later called thick Ethernet or thicknet.
+Through the first half of the 1980s, Ethernet's 10BASE5 implementation utilised a coaxial cable 0.375 in in diameter, later referred to as thick Ethernet or thicknet.
 Its successor, 10BASE2, called thin Ethernet or thinnet, used the RG-58 coaxial cable.
 The emphasis was on making installation of the cable easier and less costly.

 Since all communication happens on the same wire, any information sent by one computer is received by all, even if that information is intended for just one destination.
 The network interface card interrupts the CPU only when applicable packets are received: the card ignores information not addressed to it.
 Use of a single cable also means that the data bandwidth is shared, such that, for example, available data bandwidth to each device is halved when two stations are simultaneously active.